MoHawastaken/mohawastaken.github.io/content/publication/featurelearning-ssms/index.md

 #slides: example
 ---

 Naively scaling standard neural network architectures and optimization algorithms loses desirable properties such as feature learning in large models (see the Tensor Program series by Greg Yang et al.).
-We show the same for sharpness aware minimization (SAM) algorithms: There exists a unique nontrivial width-dependent and layerwise perturbation scaling for SAM that effectively perturbs all layers and provides in width-independent dynamics.
-A crucial practical benefit is transfer of optimal learning rate and perturbation radius jointly across model scales.
-In a second paper, we show that for the popular Mamba architecture, the maximal update parameterization and its related spectral scaling condition fail to induce the correct scaling properties, due to Mambas structured Hippo matrix and its selection mechanism.
+We show that for the popular Mamba architecture, the traditional scaling rules like the maximal update parameterization and its related spectral scaling condition fail to induce the correct scaling properties, due to Mambas structured Hippo matrix and its selection mechanism.
 We derive the correct scaling using random matrix theory that necessarily goes beyond the Tensor Programs framework.